Petőfi Rádió: The radio's repositioning

-In October 2021 they announced that M2 Petőfi alongside with the radio will transform again, with new programs and sounds.On November 3 the radio began using the slogan Zenében első and new, mostly young radio hosts joined like Gergő Varga and Janka Faragó and László Fekete who was hosting the program titled Selector before 2016.
+In October 2021 they announced that M2 Petőfi along with the radio station will transform again, with new programs and sounds.
+On November 3 the radio began using the slogan Zenében első and new, mostly young radio hosts joined like Gergő Varga and Janka Faragó and László Fekete who was hosting the program titled Selector before 2016.
 They started new programs: At 5 AM live broadcasting plays and after that Dávid Bekker hosts the renewed morning show.
 At night mostly cultural programs play and after that till midnight different mixes can be heard.
 In the renewed signals Fanni Walla's singing voice can be heard. Ádám Béli said: "Petőfi thinks that the target audience - which is built up by young people - They can truly serve authentically when - the programs are made by young people like them.
 At that time many old radio host left like Dóra Péczeli who was at the radio for 13 years and Levente Harsányi and Tamás Bikfalvi left the morning show, plus Bálint Iller, Csaba Boros and Béla Patkó also left.

 In June 2022, after the Pentecost weekend, the radio changed to summer schedule, new shows started and many radio hosts joined, three new hitlist, health and lifestyle magazine and alternative music program enriches the radio's offering.
 At the 200th anniversary of Sándor Petőfi's birth, a cultural magazine show titled Talpig Magyar with the contribution of the Petőfi Média Group and with the support of the Petőfi Kultúrális Ügynökség.
 In addition a new rock program in which a Hungarian rock magazine titled HammerWorld's two editors wait for the listeners and the lovers of this genre.
 In Fall a new show would start titled Befutó in which emerging and underground performers novelty would be the topic. in addition the newly started shows are still on the air.